 And that’s the lynchpin of the whole equation of reclaiming your time.
 It’s not to just be more productive.
 It’s to be mindful about the big picture of what you are actually doing with your life.

-It’s a pretty good moment, soon after the turn of the year, to pause and consider – What will you do with your reclaimed time in 2024?
+It’s a pretty good moment, around the turn of the year, to pause and consider – What will you do with your reclaimed time in the next year?